Who Gets to Compete? Sex Verification Testing in Athletes

 Lloyd, J., N. S. Crouch, C. L. Minto, L.-M. Liao, and S. M. Creighton.
 “Female genital appearance: ‘normality’ unfolds.”
 International Journal of Obstetrics and Gynecology 112, 5 (2005): 643–646. https://doi.org/10.1111/j.1471-0528.2004.00517.x.

 Spyropoulos, E., D. Borousas, S. Mavrikos, A. Dellis, M. Bourounis, and S. Athanasiadis.
 “Size of external genital organs and somatometric parameters among physically normal men younger than 40 years of age.”
 Urology 60, 3 (2002): 485–489. https://doi.org/10.1016/s0090-4295(02)01869-1.

 Thank you to Hil Malatino for their consultation and review of this article.

 Holly Basta just began her sixth year as an assistant professor of biology at Rocky Mountain College in Billings, Montana.
 She teaches courses in anatomy and physiology, virology, immunology, and cancer biology, and researches fish retrovirus effects on the innate immune system.
 She has a 5-year-old daughter named Arya and a cat named Denna (get both fantasy references?).

-If you teach Anatomy and Physiology, and want to hear about how to incorporate BioInteractive resources into a variety of units, check out this blog post from higher ed instructor Melissa Haswell on how she uses BioInteractive’s lactase resources with her nursing students.
+If you teach Anatomy and Physiology, and want to hear about how to incorporate BioInteractive resources into a variety of units, check out this article from Davenport University professor Melissa Haswell on how she uses BioInteractive’s lactase resources with her nursing students.